 More free fatty acids released means the oil has become more acidic, and hence, more corrosive.

 I found my virgin coconut oil via real customer reviews.
 It really lives up to its positive reviews.
-I love it because it has the "Mother", it has relatively stronger coconut flavor and it has kept me away from flu and other common illnesses for years!
+I love it because it has the "Mother".
+It has relatively stronger coconut flavor and it has kept me away from flu and other common illnesses for years!

 If you buy something without checking its reviews, high chance you might end up cursing and swearing.

-Sometimes bad reviews are given due to poor handling and delivery, like the oil already spoiled on arrival, broken glass or oil leaking all over the box due to loosen lid etc. You'll also get to read about lousy customer service such as poor attitude, lack of response or the refusal to refund upon request of damaged product.
+Sometimes bad reviews are given due to poor handling and delivery, like the oil already spoiled on arrival, broken glass or oil leaking all over the box due to loosened lid etc. You'll also get to read about lousy customer service such as poor attitude, lack of response or the refusal to refund upon request of damaged product.

-When it has come to the point that you like two or more particular brands of quality virgin coconut oil, how much they cost will become the key of your choice.
+When it has come to the point that you like two or more particular brands of virgin coconut oil, how much they cost will become the key of your choice.